 - The education on how to use the pads

-After more than a year of testing, we have found a solution to the first part of the equation: Use-It by CtD.
-It comes in three different grits 500 1000 and 2000.
-These grit formulations are EXCLUSIVE to CtD and actually cut a bowling ball at the grit listed on the pad.
+After more than a year of testing, we have found a solution to the first part of the equation: TruCut by CtD.
+It comes in three different grits 500 1000 and 2000 with 1500, 3000, and P5000D coming in Oct.
+These grit formulations are EXCLUSIVE to Creating the Difference and actually cut a bowling ball at the grit listed on the pad.

-What makes the Use-It by CtD pad different?
+What makes the TruCut by CtD pad different?